-Furthermore this plan takes into consideration the recommendations set out in the Code of Practice (July 2005), 'Well Maintained Highways' (Code of Practice), Section 13 and the subsequent updated recommendations issued in June 2011.
-Given that the Code of Practice is only making recommendations, it should be noted that Midlothian Council may deviate in certain ways to meet local conditions.
+Furthermore this plan takes into consideration the recommendations set out in the Code of Practice (July 2005), 'Well Maintained Highways' (Code of Practice), Appendix H. Given that the Code of Practice is only making recommendations, it should be noted that Midlothian Council may deviate in certain ways to meet local conditions.
+It should be noted that a new code of practice is due to be published during 2016 with relevant guidance and no longer making recommendations.
+Midlothian Council will take cognisance of this guidance and adapt or amend their Winter Policy accordingly.